The blog has evolved over the years since I posted my original introduction here.

 It became an obsession for me, discovering a whole world I knew nothing about (other than Pong and Asteroids, of course) and finding a whole new array of classic games to enjoy.
 Adventure, Basketball, Superman, Battlezone, Night Driver, these are just some of the games that left a lasting impression on me.
 Then, as my love of history and curiosity around origins was blossoming at the same time, I became fascinated with the concept of the origins of video games.
 What was the first game?
 I had to know.
 I started diving into the history of the industry, discovering all these consoles and home computers I had never heard of, seminal arcade games, mainframes and, eventually, the beginning of the arcade and the earliest video games from the 1950s and 60s.

 It was quite overwhelming, yet I wanted to try as many of these games as I could, and be as comprehensive as I could be.
 How could I organise such a monolithic task?
-In the end, I opted to compile everything into a single spreadsheet, ordered chronologically and by platform, using the year-by-year listings at Gaming-History (formerly Arcade-History) as my roadmap.
+In the end, I opted to compile everything into a single spreadsheet, ordered chronologically and by platform, using the year-by-year listings at MobyGames and Gaming-History (formerly Arcade-History) as my roadmap.
 I made it a quest to explore as much as I could.
 Later I also began adding ratings and rankings to each game to help summarise my thoughts on them.

 Coming to today, that quest continues (and has been restarted several times), and my increased interest in writing (thanks much in part to university) has led me to here: blogging.
 I have dabbled in review writing over past year, but it seems less fun to keep it all to myself, so I decided, after being inspired by blogs such as CRPG Addict and Data Driven Gamer, that this is an ideal format for documenting my exploration of this wonderful hobby.